how-to-write-an-email-in-french

-Core Correspondence: How to Write the Right Email in French
+How to Write an Email in French

-In this post, we’ll look at how to write an email in French, and some practical language that can help you out along the way.
+Learning the subtle differences between English and French emails is useful for learning more vocabulary and for real-world French use.
+Here is how to write an email in French, and some practical language that can help you out along the way.

 French emails are structured similarly to American emails, with addresses, content in space-separated paragraphs, salutations and contact info.

-The French header and subject
+1. The French Header and Subject

 A French en-tête (header) begins with the sender’s coordonnées (contact info):